Wooler: Places of worship

-At one time, there was also a Methodist congregation in Wooler.
+At one time, there was a Methodist congregation in Wooler.
 The old Methodist chapel on Cheviot Street is now the Glendale Hall.

 Meaning of place-name

-Wooler may be from Old English wella "well, spring" and ofer (ridge, hill).
+Wooler may be from Old English wella ‘well, spring’ and ofer (ridge, hill).
 A record of the name as Welnfver in 1186 seems to suggest this origin.
 The well or spring referred to is the River Till.
-The Wooler Water, part of which is also known as Happy Valley, is a tributary of the River Till and is formed by a confluence of the Harthope and Carey Burns which rise in the Cheviot Hills, to the south of Wooler.
+The Wooler Water, part of which is also known as Happy Valley, is a tributary of the River Till and is formed by a confluence of the Harthope and Carey Burns, which rise in the Cheviot Hills to the south of Wooler.

-Another possible origin is "Wulfa's hillside", from the Old English personal name Wulfa "wolf" and őra "hillside, slope", although this word in place-names usually means "river mouth, shore".
+Another possible origin is ‘Wulfa's hillside’, from the Old English personal name Wulfa ‘wolf’ and őra ‘hillside, slope’, although this word in place-names usually means ‘river mouth, shore’.
 A record of the name as Wulloir in 1232 may suggest this origin.

-It is not certain which is the actual origin.

 Governance

-An electoral ward in the same name exists.
-This ward stretches from the Scottish Border south-east to Ingram with a total population taken at the 2011 Census of 4,266.
+An electoral ward of the same name exists.
+This ward stretches from the Scottish Border south-east to Ingram and had a total population taken at the 2011 Census of 4,266.

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from the Chatton TV transmitter and the local relay transmitter situated south west of the town.
+Local radio stations are BBC Radio Newcastle, Heart North East, Capital North East, Hits Radio North East, and Lionheart Radio, a community based station which broadcast from Alnwick.
+The town is served by the local newspaper, Northumberland Gazette.